Get rewarded with bonus interest even when you make withdrawals.

 ING rewards you with up to 2.80% p.a. interest on your ING Savings Maximiser savings account.
-To get the loyalty bonus, open an ING Orange Everyday bank account and deposit $1,000 or more each month.
+To get the loyalty bonus, open an ING Orange Everyday bank account and deposit $1,000 or more each month plus make 5+ card purchases a month.
 Set up direct salary credit to keep getting the bonus interest, and you’re free to make withdrawals as often as you like.
 This offer is available on balances up to $100,000 in value.

 ME Bank Online Savings Account

 The ME Bank Online Savings Account gives you a loyalty bonus when you use the ME Bank Transaction Account Mastercard Debit Card to make a tap and go purchase each month.
 You’ll need both accounts to get the full rate of interest, but if you meet this condition you’ll be rewarded with up to 2.85% p.a.
 You’re free to make as many withdrawals as you like and if you don’t make a tap and go purchase using the ME Bank Mastercard Debit Card, your savings account balance will simply accrue interest at the base variable rate of 1.30% p.a.